ReddyLab/cegs-portal/README.md

     $ npm run dev

-This will launch django and begin the tailwind CSS compiler.
-When you edit a file either server will restart.
-If you edit the project.css.tw file it will get recompiled (and the server will restart).
+This will launch django and the tailwind CSS compiler.
+When you edit a file the django server will restart.
+If you edit the project.css.tw file it will get recompiled.

 ## Loading sample data